easye/abcl-servlet/README.markdown

 ## LICENSE

-As a mostly derived work of the work of Alex Mihai (aka "killerstorm") and Erik Huelsmann, the code is licensed under the same terms of abcl-web, namely those of LGPL.
-These are the
-[terms from the abcl-web website](http://abcl-web.sourceforge.net/#License)
+As a mostly derived work of the work of Alex Mizrahi (aka "killerstorm") and Erik Hülsmann, the code is licensed under the same terms of abcl-web, namely those of LGPL.
+These are the [terms from the abcl-web website](http://abcl-web.sourceforge.net/#License)

     abcl-web is distributed under LGPL license, with clarifications